fortrabbit/blog/new-apps-ga.md

 ---
 author: fl
 created: 2015-12-10
 published: true
-title:      "Announcing GA for New Apps"
+title: Announcing GA for New Apps
-excerpt:    "Scalable, extensible and with even more features"
+excerpt: Scalable, extensible and with even more features
-image:      "new-apps-ga-intro.gif"
+image: new-apps-ga-intro.gif
+tags:
+  - changelog
 ---

 # A big update